zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * There is an undelegated version of the zone matching undelegated data.
   * `ns1-2` have different IP addresses for delegation and delegated zone, on one hand, and undelegated data and undelegated version of the zone, on the other.
   * `ns3.parent.good-undel-1.methodsv2.xa` is shared between delegated zone and undelegated version of zone, but holding the data of the undelegated version.
-  * Undelgated data:
+  * Undelegated data:
       * ns1-2.child.parent.good-undel-1.methodsv2.xa/IPv4
       * ns1-2.child.parent.good-undel-1.methodsv2.xa/IPv6
       * ns3.parent.good-undel-1.methodsv2.xa/IPv4